neelsg/lithium/docs/tour.md

         fmt
         math

-    private Vertex type:
+    private vertex type:
-        X float = 1
+        x float = 1
-        Y float = 1
+        y float = 1
-        fn(self type, X, Y float) type:
-            self.X, self.Y = X, Y
+        init fn(x, y float) vertex:
+            self vertex
+            self.x, self.y = x, y
             return self
-        Dist fn(self type) float:
+        dist fn(self vertex) float:
-            return math.sqrt(self.X ** 2 + self.Y ** 2)
+            return math.sqrt(self.x ** 2 + self.y ** 2)

     export main fn():
-        v Vertex(1, 2)
+        v vertex(1, 2)
-        fmt.printLn(v.Dist())
+        fmt.printLn(v.dist())

 Just like normal variables, properties in a type can also be set to an initial value which will then be the default for any objects of that type.

-You can create an unnamed function in a type which returns the an object of the type.
-This function then becomes the initializer and will be used when creating an object of that type such as with `v Vertex(1, 2)`.
+You can create a function with the label `init` in a type which returns an object of that type.
+This function then becomes the initializer and will be used when creating an object of that type such as with `v vertex(1, 2)`.

 ## Private values